 Horizon Zero Dawn is another open world action RPG with an enormous map to explore.
 It offers an original take on a much done post apocalyptic scenario.
 Its inhabitants live in tribal villages.
 The society that Aloy belongs to, the Nora, is matriarchal, with its inhabitants worshiping “Mother”.
-The places you visit on your journey, such as Mothers Heart, remind me of feral rave camps.
+The places you visit on your journey with Aloy, such as Mothers Heart, make you feel like you are wandering into feral raves.

 Aloy is a likable protagonist as you direct her through a grim, despairing world.
 She is a capable warrior, quietly confident, occasionally sarcastic, modest and unassuming.
-She is met by a cast of characters on her journey all who want something from her, meaning there are PLENTY of side quests to play.
+She is met by a cast of characters on her journey who all want something from her, meaning there are PLENTY of side quests to play.
 In fact at times the side quests can feel like overkill and an annoyance as they distract you from Aloy’s central journey.
 Should I choose Aloy to be a bit more self centered and say no to the villagers that all need something from her and continuously send her on these pointless side quests?
-Occasionally I have because I figure I can go back to them later and I’m more focused on the central story line.
+Occasionally I did because I figured I could go back to them later and I could put more focus on the central story line.

 Horizon Zero Dawn does a good job with its character dialogue wheel for offering choices and witty come backs and the voice acting is second to none.
 However it doesn’t seem to shape Aloy’s character or mission in any meaningful way.
-But regardless of this, like all OCD game players, I can leave no stone un-turned, and will embark on all the side quests just in case I miss some vital aspect to the story.
-But I must accept like all epic RPG’s, Horizon Zero Dawn takes a serious investment of time.
+But regardless of this, like all OCD game players, the temptation to leave no stone un-turned and to not embark on each side quest is difficult, just in case some vital aspect to the story is inadvertently missed.
+If you’re going to play Horizon Zero Dawn like all epic RPG’s it requires a serious investment of time.

-Horizon Zero Dawn will go down in gaming history as an RPG epic masterpiece that’s lived up to the hype and is a strong contender for game of the year 2017.
+Overall the verdict is that Horizon Zero Dawn will go down in gaming history as an RPG epic masterpiece that successfully lived up to a lot of hype.
+It’s a strong contender for game of the year 2017.

 Horizon Zero Dawn is exclusive to PlayStation 4 and PlayStation Pro.